Feo-d-oR/YARC/CommonFiles/README_en.txt

 libqt5gui5
 libqt5core5a

-Also you should copy contents of "lib" folder to /usr/lib.
+To run application under Linux use "Launch RepairCenter.sh" and "Launch QtRptDesigner.sh", also you can copy "libQtZint.so.1" to /usr/lib and run executables directly.

 -------------------------------------------

-Hey, guys, i need come help!
+Hey, guys, i need some help!
-As you can see my english is bad and pretty much google-translated, so i need help with english translation, especially in professional slang/country-specific items and printable forms.
+As you can see my english is bad and pretty much google-translated, so i need help with english translation, especially in professional slang or country-specific terms and printable forms.
 Then I can make all the fields in the source code English.